 Over the years, courts have created exceptions to the at-will firing to mitigate its harsh backlash.
-The three major common law exceptions are public policy, implied contract, and implied covenant of good faith.
-Public knowledge about when an employer can and can’t fire you has also grown.
+The three major common law exceptions are public policy, implied contract, and the implied covenant of good faith.
+Public knowledge about when an employer can and can’t fire you have also grown.
 Employees are more knowledgeable about employment law than years ago.
 It has changed how these lawsuits are filed and won.

 What is My Wrongful Termination Case Worth?

 There is not a one-size-fits-all answer for this question.
 Someone who was employed in a minimum wage job for 5 months getting fired might get a lower settlement.
 A twenty-year employee of a major bank with a documented history of discrimination would be eligible for more.